cfogelberg/node-error-server/README.md

 ## Running SES

-SES is run using PM2.
-To start the server, change to the `server` directory and run `pm2 start ../scripts/pm2/simple-error-server.json`.
+SES is run using pm2.
+To start the server, `cd server` and run `pm2 start ../scripts/pm2/simple-error-server.json`.

-To configure SES to run automatically on startup, first start the server, then execute `pm2 startup ubuntu && pm2 save`.
-This feature is relatively new to PM2 so reboot the server to test it works before depending on it.

-See the PM2 documentation for other useful commands.
+See the pm2 [documentation](https://github.com/Unitech/pm2#table-of-contents) for other useful commands.

 ## Contributing to SES

 Contributions to SES are very welcome.
-For version control, SES uses uses a simplified version of the gitflow model - see http://nvie.com/posts/a-successful-git-branching- model/ for details.
+For version control, SES uses uses a simplified version of the gitflow model - see [here](http://nvie.com/posts/a-successful-git-branching-model/) for details.

 ## Changelog